target/captains-log/docs/configuration/README.md

 There are two options for configuration:

 - use the `.drone.yml` and create a build step with the configuration values required.
-- use a `captains.yml` file, and place the required configuration in there. (**note**, you will still need a _Captain's Log build step_, it just will not have any of the configuration values listed there.)
+- place a `captains.yml` file at the root of your directory.
+Place any required configuration in there. (**note**, you will still need a _Captain's Log build step_, it just will not have any of the configuration values listed there.)

 ## Options